AnasM84/security_plus_SY0-601/CBT_Nuggets_Security+.md

 Limiting login attemtps helps preventing all those threats.

 ## 012. Password Attack Example
+Kali Linux attack example.

+Methods used to compromise a user's password.
+- steal the *hash* and attack it offline
+- trick the user into using a clear text protocol

 ## 013. Cyber Physical Components
+- **malicious USB cable** - with a specificaly designed chip/circuit
+- **malicious flash drive**
+- **card cloning**
+   * skimming - reading or cloning a card

+Most secure way to access a facility is card and PIN (multi factor)

 ## 014. Adversial AI
+Security of AI and machine learning.
+Making sure that it gets the right/safe data.

 ## 015. Supply Chain Security
+- Products with chips that have vulnerabilities.
+- 3rd party management software with malware

 ## 016. Cryptographic Attacks.
+- **hash collision** different data sets create same *hash* value (rare thing)
+- **downgrade** - for example: changing TLS from 1.3 to 1.2

+When storing passwords **salt** is the mechanisim to make it harder for an attacker to discover password.

 ## 017. Review Quiz
+Video quiz.